 Welcome

-Janet Vera Professional Dog Training
+Janet Vera Consulting

 This is positive reinforcement training and shaping in action.
 We use the same method with your pups!